Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Methodology

 where $\mathrm{WCSS(N_c)}$ is the within-cluster sum of squares for $N_c$ clusters:

 The number of clusters is typically computed until the convergence of the explained variance.
 For the configurations considered in this work, the clustering is performed up to $50$ clusters.
 Then, for a given number $N_c$ of clusters, the evolution of the explained variance is split in two parts, and the lower and upper parts are fit with linear functions.
-The optimal number of clusters is chosen as the value that maximizes the ratio $R^2/\epsilon$, where $R^2$ is the averaged coefficient of determination and $\epsilon$ is the prediction error defined as the sum of the difference between the predicted and the original values.
-In the context of domain partitioning, the resulting clusters are referred to as subdomains and noted $\mathcal{D}_i$.
+The optimal number of clusters is chosen as the value that maximises the ratio $R^2/\epsilon$, where $R^2$ is the averaged coefficient of determination and $\epsilon$ is the prediction error defined as the sum of the difference between the predicted and the original values.
+In the following, in the context of domain partitioning, the resulting clusters are referred to as subdomains and noted $\mathcal{D}_i$.

-No meta-parameter tuning is required in the spatial partitioning presented in this section, with the exception of the number of neighbors needed in \ac{ISOMAP}.
-Nonetheless, this parameter is expected to have a limited influence on the resulting manifold as long as the value is not so high that it causes a short-circuit in the neighboring network.
+No meta-parameter tuning is required in the spatial partitioning presented in this section, with the exception of the number of neighbours needed in \ac{ISOMAP}.
+Nonetheless, this parameter is expected to have a limited influence on the resulting manifold as long as the value is not so high that it causes a short-circuit in the neighbouring network.